iwmq/coding_notes/ai/ai_programming.md

 easier to use.
 The agent mode is available to all users.
 I used it to create a vivid demostration of the TSP problem in a single page.

+I have been a Copilot Pro user since June 12, 2025.
+The US$10/month is same as WindSurf which I stopped subscription now.

 WindSurf (Based On VS Code)
 ---
 WindSurf is my first paid AI tool.
 I used the codeium extension (renamed to WindSurf now) in VS Code, then switched to the standalone WindSurf editor. it is useful even for free plan users.

 I am lucky to be in the early bird plan so only $10/month is required instead of $15/month for Pro plan.
-It turns out I registed it in November 2024.
+It turns out I registered it in November 2024.

 Void Editor (Based On VS Code)